-Romania: Romgaz tender for feasibility study for exploring RES15.
-May 2020. / SEE Energy News
+Romania: Romgaz tender for feasibility study for exploring RES, SEE Energy News

 A tender for a feasibility study aimed at exploring the opportunity to invest in wind or solar energy, as well as biogas and geothermal power plants was launched by Romgaz, Romanian state-controlled natural gas producer.
 The statement from the company said that in the context of the European Union’s energy policy transition to a carbon-free economy, Romgaz aims to increase its portfolio of geological resources and reserves and improve the recovery of already discovered resources.
 The company also aims to identify new opportunities for growth and diversification of the its business.